Katherine-sand/MyWebsite/README.md

 # My Website about me created by me!

-This was my first attempt and I am imporving it!
+This was my first attempt and I am improving it!
-No templetes where used.
+No templates where used.
+I am using HTML, CSS, and JavaScript. https://katherinesandys.github.io
-https://katherinesandys.github.io